eoinpinaqui/EoinPinaqui/README.md

 -->

 ```
-I don't know about you people, but I don't want to live in a world
+We’re making the world a better place through scalable,
-        where someone else makes the world a better place better than we do.
+        fault tolerant distributed databases with acid transactions.

-                - Gavin Belson
+                - That one CEO from Silicon Valley
 ```